Revamping the EV Charging Experience: User App Redesign

 Overview

-• Lacked advance features to streamline the charging experience for EV vehicle users
+• No advanced features to streamline the EV charging process.

-• No User Research done due to time constraints.
+• Lack of user research due to time and budget constraints.

-• Focused on iterations rather than a full redesign.
+• Tight deadlines meant iterations were prioritized over a full redesign.

 Design Strategy